Raghav67816/Notepad-Voice-Typing/README.md

 This is a simple project made using Python.

-This help in typing through voice in Notepad using PywinAuto and SpeechRecognition module.
+This helps in typing through voice in Notepad using PywinAuto and SpeechRecognition module.

 # Package Requirements
 pip install pywinauto